Progear: Reception and legacy

 In Japan, Game Machine listed Progear on their 1 June 2001 issue as being the fourth most-popular arcade game at the time.
 Rhizome's Thomas Bey and William Bailey noted its steampunk-style visuals.
 The game has been met with positive reception from critics since its inclusion on the Capcom Home Arcade plug and play system.
 Pete Brown of GameSpot noted it to be "a standout side-scrolling shooter with beautiful 2D graphics and a reasonable difficulty curve, the latter of which is somewhat rare for the genre".
 Damien McFerran of Nintendo Life gave positive remarks to the graphics and steampunk design.
 Carlos Leiva of Spanish website Vandal gave positive comments to the game's action, bosses, gameplay and original steampunk setting.
 David Jenkins of Metro praised its anime-style steampunk artwork design and accessibility, regarding it as "one of CAVE's best". oliveroidubocal of Jeuxvideo.com praised its visuals.
-However, Hardcore Gaming 101 remarked the music to be "the most lackluster thing" from the game.
+Hardcore Gaming 101 remarked the music to be "the most lackluster thing" from the game.
 Nintendo Life's Will Freeman regarded it as a standout shooter within the Capcom Arcade Stadium compilation due to its depth, visuals and replay value.

 Progear was featured in the music video for the song "Ikaruga" by the band Discordance Axis.
 According to Digital Reality director Theodore Reiker, the game served as one of the influences for Sine Mora.
 Likewise, the title also served as influence for Jamestown: Legend of the Lost Colony, according to Final Form Games' Mike Ambrogi.
-Ring's Gambler plane appears as part of a Capcom-themed DLC for Dariusburst Chronicle Saviour.
+Ring's Gambler plane with Chain's Alpha gunner appears as part of a Capcom-themed DLC for Dariusburst Chronicle Saviours.